Hypnotherapy is hard enough to explain to people sometimes, but add in the word ‘online’ and you will usually be guaranteed some puzzled looks.

 Many self-proclaimed experts in the hypnotherapy industry don’t actually have a solid clinical background.
 If you are a hypnotherapist who actually sees clients then a big motivation for doing so is wanting to help people.
 If you are priced more affordably, you can help more people.

-Online hypnotherapy produces much lower overheads and personally I decided to pass these savings on to my clients.
-This means that throughout the year I am able to periodically run my #99solutions promotional price of just £99 for the standard 30-Day Breakthrough Program.
+Online hypnosis produces much lower overheads and personally I like to pass these savings on to my clients.

 Comfortable & Relaxing